borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 perform any merging of configuration files by default.
 If you'd like borgmatic to merge your configuration files, see below about configuration includes.

-And if you need even more customizability, you can specify alternate configuration paths on the command-line with borgmatic's `--config` option.
+Additionally, the `~/.config/borgmatic.d/` directory works the same way as `/etc/borgmatic.d`.
+If you need even more customizability, you can specify alternate configuration paths on the command-line with borgmatic's `--config` flag.
 See `borgmatic --help` for more information.

 ## Configuration includes